biosemantics/charaparser-web/README.md

      }
     ```

-* /{ontology}/getClassesWMSuperclasses: *Conflict type 1: Obtain classes with multiple superclasses*
+* /{ontology}/getClassesWMSuperclasses: *Conflict type 1: Obtain classes with multiple superclasses and with at least one example sentence*
   * HTTP GET http://{host}/{ontology}/getClassesWMSuperclasses?user={optional_user}
   * {ontology}: The ontology content to obtain.
 Ontology name must be in lower case, e.g., exp.
   * {user}: If present, the user-specific version of the ontology will be used.
 Otherwise, a shared version of the ontology will be used (See /createUserOntology).